-Anne Pilon, Outaouais representative of PESCOF, for her collaboration is revising the translation of 2012 edition.
+Mrs. Anne Pilon, Outaouais representative of PESCOF, for is collaboration in revising the translation of the 2012 Edition.

-Gaston Cayer, Wildlife Territories and Regulation Division, for his invaluable cooperation.
+Gaston Cayer, Wildlife Territories and Regulation Division, for his invaluable cooperation in the 2003, 2006 and 2012 Edition.

-François Lebel, Sébastien Lefort and Héloïse Bastien, Wildlife Development Division, for their invaluable cooperation in updating the chapter entitled "Understanding Wildlife and Wildlife Management."
+MM.
+Donald Jean, Sébastien Lefort, Héloïse Bastien, Pierre Blanchette and François Lefort, Wildlife Development Division, for their invaluable cooperation in updating the chapter entitled "Understanding wildlife and wildlife management."

-Alain Cossette, person in charge of PESCOF, Sécurité nature, for his comments and management support.
+Mr. Alain Cossette, person in charge of PESCOF, Sécurité Nature, for his comments and management support.